 Dr. Walter Hill Fellowship Program in Archives

-This fellowship program is named in honor of Dr. Walter B. Hill, archivist, historian, and former member of the Maryland Commission on African American History and Culture.
+This fellowship program is named in honor of Dr. Walter B. Hill, archivist, historian, and founding chairman of the Maryland Commission on African American History and Culture.
 It is designed to encourage and to support the study of African Americans in Maryland and/or the participation by African Americans in the field of archival science.

 Eligibility